lgeurts/lgeurts.github.io/_posts/2023-04-01-introducing-acme.md

 [![Watch the video](/assets/acme-editor.png)](https://youtu.be/dP1xVpMPn8M)

 PS.
-Each time people tell me *today's Acme users are borderline insane*, I send them the above link and they quickly bite their tongue.
+Each time people tell me *today's Acme users are borderline insane*, I send them the above link and they usally bite their tongue.